-Hold the mayo for this fresh potato salad made with whole grain mustard, mache lettuce and fried capers.
+Hold the mayo for this whole grain mustard potato salad made with mache lettuce and fried capers.

-This potato salad is for those last summer get-togethers, one last hurrah before we all head indoors soon.
+This whole grain mustard potato salad is for those last summer get-togethers, one last hurrah before we all head indoors soon.

 The classic side is a staple at pot-lucks and barbecues this time of year because it’s simple to make and always a crowd pleaser, but if you’re not fond of mayo, not to worry, potato salad isn’t always heavy or drenched in mayo, this one is fresh tasting with a nice mustardy zing.